ruslan-mikhailov/tempo/translator/README.md

 # Translator

-This module translate SQL queries into FetchSpansRequest.
+This module translate SQL queries into FetchSpansRequest or TraceQL.

 > [!WARNING]
 > An LLM was heavily used to produce this code.